rancher/container-crontab/README.md

 ## Metrics

-Starting in v0.3.0 the container-crontab exposes a prometheus metrics endpoint `http://<ip>:9191/metrics`.
+Starting in v0.3.0 the container-crontab exposes a prometheus metrics endpoint `http://<ip>:9191/metrics` when started with the `--metrics` CLI option.
 From that you can get a guage on the number of Jobs sliced by Active/Inactive states.
 It also provides other golang information about the program.